psaikko/explain-mnist/README.md

 `min_explanation.py`

-Compute an "explanation" of a prediciton.
+Compute an "explanation" of a prediction.
 Given an input image this is a minimal set of pixels which determine the output label, regardless the value of any other pixels.
-Uses CPLEX as a decision procedure for a "destructive MUS" algorithm.
+Uses CPLEX as a decision procedure for a "[destructive MUS](http://gauss.ececs.uc.edu/SAT/proceedings/SAT11/papers/SAT2011-page-156.pdf)" algorithm.

 ![](./img/explanation.png)